-Degenerative Disk Disease: Symptoms, Causes, Treatments
+Degenerative Disc Disease: Symptoms, Causes, Treatments

 Degenerative Disc Disease Doesn’t Have To Diminish Your Quality Of Living

-Day after day, you bend, lift, turn and twist your neck without giving it much thought until discomfort from Degenerative Disc Disease appears.
+Day after day, you bend, lift, turn, and twist your neck without giving it much thought until discomfort from Degenerative Disc Disease appears.
 Once easy, daily motions, can become a painful burden.
 Years of repetitive movement, without proper care or stretching, leads to more than the body’s usual wear and tear.
 What starts as radiating neck pain, may advance to numbness and weakness in your limbs.

 What Is Cervical Degenerative Disc Disease?

 Over time, the discs may become worn, and degenerate.
 The space between the vertebrae narrows pinching the nerve roots.
 This is known as Cervical Degenerative Disc Disease.
 As the disease progresses, the neck becomes more rigid, creating pain and stiffness.
-Even though Degenerative Disc Disease is most often due to age, it can also be influenced by lifestyle factors such as diet, exercise, smoking, and your posture.
+Even though Degenerative Disc Disease is most often due to age, it can also be influenced by lifestyle factors such as diet, exercise, smoking, and posture.
 The most common symptoms are ongoing neck pain, muscle spasms, headache, and of course, a stiff neck.

 How Is Degenerative Disc Disease Diagnosed?